Best Supplements for Sleep During Perimenopause: What the Research Shows

 Melatonin does not make you sleep directly.
 It signals to your brain that it is dark and time to shift toward sleep.
 This makes it most useful for sleep onset problems, difficulty falling asleep in the first place, rather than for the early-morning waking pattern that many perimenopausal women experience.

 During perimenopause, melatonin production can decline with age, and the sensitivity of melatonin receptors may also change.
-A low-dose melatonin taken thirty to sixty minutes before your target bedtime can help re-anchor the sleep-wake cycle.
+A low-dose melatonin taken 30 to 60 minutes before your target bedtime can help re-anchor the sleep-wake cycle.
+Long-term use is less well studied, so many practitioners suggest using it situationally rather than every night indefinitely.

 Glycine: A Sleeper Hit for Deep Sleep Quality

 Glycine is extremely safe.
 It has a sweet, mild taste and can be stirred into water or a warm drink before bed.
-Studies have examined doses of 3 grams taken thirty minutes before sleep.
+Studies have examined doses of 3 grams taken 30 minutes before sleep.
 Talk to your healthcare provider about the right dose for your situation.

-A sensible starting approach for most women is magnesium glycinate first, taken for two to four weeks on its own.
+A sensible starting approach is magnesium glycinate first, taken for two to four weeks on its own.
 It is the most broadly useful, the best tolerated, and the most likely to produce noticeable improvement.
 Add L-theanine if sleep onset is particularly difficult.
-Add ashwagandha or phosphatidylserine if early-morning waking and cortisol-related patterns are dominant.
+Add ashwagandha if early-morning waking and cortisol-related patterns are the main issue.
+Melatonin and glycine can be added situationally once the foundation is in place.

 PeriPlan's daily symptom logging can help you track sleep quality before and during any supplement trial.
-Subjective sleep quality is easy to misjudge over days, but patterns over weeks become clearer when you have a consistent record.
-Changes often start showing up at two to three weeks, and four to six weeks is a fair trial period for any supplement on this list.
+Subjective sleep quality is easy to misjudge over single days, but patterns over weeks become clearer when you have a consistent record.
+Changes often begin showing up at two to three weeks, and four to six weeks is a fair trial period for any supplement on this list.

-This content is for informational purposes only and does not replace medical advice.
-Always consult your healthcare provider about your specific situation.
+This article is for informational purposes only and does not replace medical advice.
+Always consult your healthcare provider about your specific situation and before adding any supplement to your routine.

 Related reading